WHAT IS A LIGHT FIELD?

 Leonardo da Vinci 16th century radiant pyramid light drawings.
 Image courtesy Creative Commons.

-Gabriel Lippmann image courtesy Creative Commons.
+Gabriel Lippmann.
+Image courtesy Creative Commons.

 By 1908, research had progressed from representing light fields in oil and watercolor painting to sophisticated photographic techniques.
 The innovation of capturing light field images in 3D photographs was initially demonstrated by Gabriel Lippmann, a pioneering inventor and physicist.
 In a series of ground-breaking publications, he described what he called Integral Photographs.
 Lippmann’s 1908 proposal described a multi-lens photo plate “reminiscent of the insect’s compound eye” to capture light rays from multiple directions, enabling the production of a virtual, 3D image of the scene, complete with parallax and perspective shift as the viewer shifts position.
-In 1936, the term “lightfield” was coined by Andrey Gershun, who published a classic text in which he described the light field as “the radiance traveling in every direction through every point in space.”
+In 1936, the term “light field” was coined by Andrey Gershun, who published a classic text in which he described the light field as “the radiance traveling in every direction through every point in space.”

 Light Fields Become Digitized

 Innovations continued over the next decades, including continued development of lenses, optical apertures, diffraction optics and more.
-But by the late 1980’s, as computers came to replace traditional photochemical imaging on film, an important question emerged: how do we quantify the complex characteristics of a light field?
-Or, put another way: what is the set of all things that one can ever see?
+But by the late 1980’s, as computers came to replace traditional photochemical imaging on film, an important question emerged: How do we quantify the complex characteristics of a light field?
+Or, put another way: What is the set of all things that one can ever see?

 Photos courtesy LinkedIn.

 An answer was proposed in 1991 by Edward Adelson and James Bergen, who first defined what they dubbed the “plenoptic” function, a term derived from the Latin plenus (complete or full) and optic.
 The plenoptic function describes a ray-based model of light (or a model of radiant pyramids, if you prefer da Vinci’s terminology).
-The rays are characterized by the intensity of light as a function of viewpoint (directionality), as a function of time(motion), and as a function of wavelength (color).
+The rays are characterized by the intensity of light as a function of viewpoint (directionality), as a function of time (motion), and as a function of wavelength (color).
 The goal would be to create a plenoptic light field camera capable of precisely capturing and digitizing all these parameters.
-Then, a complementary light field display could be used to recreate the image – just like our magic mirror did in our science fiction example.
+Then, a complementary light field display could be used to recreate the image — just like our magic mirror did in our science fiction example.

 Images courtesy LinkedIn

 Within a few years, the next pivotal milestone was achieved when light fields were fully introduced into computer graphics in 1996 by Marc Levoy and Paul Hanrahan at Stanford University.
 This launched a surge of innovation bridging plenoptic imaging with data processing developments, including the emergence of the first graphic processing units (GPU’s), new CCD and CMOS camera sensors, innovations in digital signal processing and data storage, and more.
 This combination came to be known as “computational imaging” and continues as the cornerstone of camera and sensor technology today.
-Computational imaging is currently a component in everything from the camera in your phone to autonomous cars and modern lightfield computational microscopes.
+Computational imaging is currently a component in everything from the camera in your phone to autonomous cars and modern light field computational microscopes.

 Going Forward

-There is a famous quote that reminds us, “it’s hard to make predictions, especially about the future.”
+There is a famous quote that reminds us, “It’s hard to make predictions, especially about the future.”
 This is doubly true for immersive imaging technology.
 But there are a few things we do know.
 First, computational imaging technologies are progressing at a rapid pace and will enable amazing new features within the next few years.
 Second, demand for immersive imaging is growing, fueled by the entertainment industry, as well as business sectors including biomedical, autonomous vehicles, geospatial analysis and microscopy.
 Third, the decades of important innovations in light field imaging have been building toward a long-term objective to enable the reproduction of real-life images.

-The Turing Test - Image courtesy Creative Commons - C-123RF
+The Turing Test.
+Image courtesy Creative Commons.

-Back in 1950, computer visionary Alan Turing proposed an influential test for artificial intelligence: that a computer can be said to possess artificial intelligence if it can mimic human response under specific conditions.
+Back in 1950, computer visionary Alan Turing proposed an influential test for artificial intelligence: That a computer can be said to possess artificial intelligence if it can mimic human response under specific conditions.
 More recently, UC Berkeley professor of optometry, visionscience, neuroscience and psychology Marty Banks teamed up with Stanford University associate professor of electrical engineering Gordon Wetzstein (with their colleagues) and proposed a new version of a “Turing Test” for 3D and light field displays: “A person views input that comes either from a direct view of the real world or from a simulated view of that world presented on a display.
-He or she has to decide -- real or display?”
+He or she has to decide — real or display?”
 Based on the astounding progress we’ve witnessed in past years, it now is clear that this is our current trajectory.
 The only question is when you won’t be able to tell the difference between a real landscape and one reproduced on a light field display.